sulami/blog/input/content/uses.md

 As I am on a MacBook, I use macOS, which to me is the only viable OS at this point.[^1]

+If I write software for my personal use, chances are it is written in [Rust](https://www.rust-lang.org/).

 My browser of choice is [Firefox Developer Edition](https://mozilla.org/en_US/firefox/developer/).

 I am using a variety of text editors: